Mat-byte/project1/README.md

  - Odata Service

-This Fiori app show a list with the areas of a company (Mockdata-based).
+This Fiori app show a list with the areas of a company (Mockdata-based).<br>
 It also has a button to show the boss of the area.